 For other ways to establish happiness in the workplace, this article offers a guide and tips for making employees happier.

 To determine your own job satisfaction, you need to do an assessment of your strengths and skills.
-This tool guides you to create a Strength-Based Resumé in order to do exactly that.
+This tool guides you to complete a Strengths In Challenging Times worksheet in order to do exactly that.

 A Take-Home Message

 Job satisfaction can be a two-way street.
 Employees need to feel satisfied, and organizations must help employees realize their potential.